aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 6. Add a picture frame (containing the picture) to the slide.
 7. Write the modified presentation as a PPTX file.

-This Java code shows you how to create a picture frame:
+This PHP code shows you how to create a picture frame:

 ```php
   // Instantiates the Presentation class that represents a PPTX file